Take Action Now

 Now is an excellent time for communities to make decisions that will create environments that encourage walking and bicycling to school.
 These decisions will determine whether walking and bicycling are feasible school travel options for children in generations to come.

-The U.S. Department of Education estimates that U.S. student enrollment will grow by more than 3 million between 2007 and 2019.[36]
+The U.S. Department of Education estimates that U.S. student enrollment will grow by more than 3 million between 2011 and 2022 (2014b).
 This growth will necessitate new school facilities.
 In addition, more than half of the school facilities in the U.S. are more than 40 years old.
-As a result, the U.S. Environmental Protection Agency expects that $100 billion to $300 billion will be spent to bring existing educational facilities into good teaching condition.[37]
+As a result, many existing education facilities will need to be upgraded (U.S. Department of Education, 2014a).
 With the growing demand for new and renovated facilities, communities need to make informed decisions about implications of school construction, renovation and the importance of maintaining walking and bicycling as an option.

-For more information about the federal SRTS program, go to http://safety.fhwa.dot.gov/saferoutes and www.saferoutesinfo.org.
+For more information about the federal SRTS program and MAP-21, go to http://www.fhwa.dot.gov/environment/safe_routes_to_school/ and www.saferoutesinfo.org.

 Next: Community success stories